dustinpfister/blog_posts/_posts/canvas-chartjs.md

 ## 1 - Canvas Chart basics

 So there is more that one way to make charts with canvas of course.
 In this post I am using a project called chart js that is pretty flashy, but it is also not to hard to just work out a chart with just the canvas 2d drawing context by itself.
+So a canvas chart could be created by adding chartjs to a project, or it could be just created with methods like line to, move to, and stroke when just working with the plain old canvas 2d drawing context.

 ## 2 - Basic example of charts.js use